Efficient and Near-Optimal Online Portfolio Selection: Proposed algorithm and its connection with Universal Portfolios

 Our proposed algorithm, called~\OurAlgo{}, amounts to iteratively minimizing this potential, that is: \begin{framed}

-\end{framed} Correctness of this update---i.e.~that~$w_{t}$ defined above exists and is unique---follows from the strict convexity of~$V_t$ for all~$t \in [T]$ and~$\lambda,\mu > 0$.
-For~$\lambda = \mu = 1$ this is well known~\cite{vaidya1989new,anstreicher1997volumetric}, and the general case is analogous (see Appendix~\ref{apx:derivatives}).
-In fact, direct differentiation allows to obtain explicit formulae for the gradient and Hessian of~$P_t(w)$; following~\cite{anstreicher1997volumetric}, one can then show that~$P_t^\res(v)$ is a self-concordant function on~$\bDelta_{d-1}$.
+\end{framed} Correctness of the update~\eqref{def:VB-FTRL}---i.e.~that the update~$w_{t}$ therein exists and is unique---follows from the strict convexity of~$V_t$ for all~$t \in [T]$.
+This fact---\odima{following, in a nontrivial fashion, from the algebraic structure of~$L_t$---}is well known (\cite{vaidya1989new,anstreicher1997volumetric}) in the case~$\lambda = \mu = 1$; the general case is analogous and addressed in Appendix~\ref{apx:derivatives}.
+In fact, direct differentiation allows to obtain explicit formulae for the gradient and Hessian of~$V_t$ and~$P_t$; following~\cite{anstreicher1997volumetric}, one can then show that~$P_t^\res(v)$ is a self-concordant function on~$\bDelta_{d-1}$.
 (We provide these conceptually straightforward, but tedious calculations in Appendix~\ref{apx:derivatives}, and give some background on self-concordant functions in~Appendix~\ref{apx:self-conc}.)
-Such functions are known as the ``natural'' class of objectives for Newton's method, on which this method admits affine-invariant global convergence guarantees~(see~\cite[Chapter~4]{nesterov2003introductory}).
+Such functions are known as the ``natural'' class of objectives for Newton's method, for which this method admits affine-invariant global convergence guarantees~(see~\cite[Chapter~4]{nesterov2003introductory}).
 This naturally leads to an algorithmic implementation of~\OurAlgo{} via Newton's method; we shall present this implementation and discuss its tractability in Section~\ref{sec:implementation}.
 Postponing further discussion of the computational matters to~Section~\ref{sec:implementation}, let us now state and discuss a regret guarantee for~\OurAlgo{}. }

 \begin{framed} \begin{theorem}[Regret of~\OurAlgo{}] For any~$T \in \N$ and market realization~$x_{1:T}$, one has that

 for the sequence~$w_{1:T}$ produced by~\eqref{def:VB-FTRL} with~$\lambda, \mu$ satisfying $ \frac{1}{\lambda} \big( 1 + \frac{2\mu}{\lambda} \big)^2 \le \min \left\{\frac{1}{4}, \frac{5\mu}{8(1+\lambda)} \right\} $ and~$\lambda \ge 2e$.
 In particular, with~$\lambda = 16$ and~$\mu = 7$ we guarantee that